ITV/scala-pact/README.md

 Of particular note is [Beth Skurrie](https://github.com/bethesque) - a lot of the design choices and ideas in ScalaPact are direct copies of the ones in her projects.
 If you're looking for a Ruby implementation, look no further!

+## Change Log
+Updates and information about changes made between releases can be found in the [change log](https://github.com/ITV/scala-pact/blob/master/CHANGELOG.md).

 ## Setup Guide

 ### ScalaTest Library